shivanshu41/sensenrespond/Readme.md

 # Recommendations
 - Use an RSA or ECDSA key created by a valid Certificate Authority as the seed for JSONWebTokens
 - This architecture can be further improved after analysing the economics and anticipated peak load
-- This architecture can be further improved by introducing an API Gateway which can designed in a Singleton pattern or Dependency Injection pattern
+- This architecture can be further improved by introducing an API Gateway which can be designed in a Singleton pattern or Dependency Injection pattern

 ## Prerequisites
 - Docker Compose and Docker desktop